University of Priština (North Mitrovica): History

 Following the end of the Kosovo War in 1999, the Kosovo Serb University of Priština relocated to Central Serbia (from 1999 to 2001 the seat was in Kruševac) and around 6,000 students transferred to other universities in Serbia.
 From 1999 to 2001, around 2,000 students graduated from the University of Priština, 50 students was awarded Magister degrees, and 20 earned their doctorates.

 In 2001, the university relocated to its present-day location in North Kosovo.
 After moving back to Kosovo only 6,500 students continued their education at the university.
 In 2004, the university had 10 faculties with about 8,000 students and enrollment quota of 1,200 students.
 In August 2007 it had 9,320 students, over 700 faculty and about 200 staff members.
 Its enrollment quota was 2,726 students.
 About 45% were from Kosovo, 30% from Serbia, 25% from Montenegro.
 There was also a smaller number of students from North Macedonia and Bosnia and Herzegovina.

 The university is a member of the Conference of the Universities of Serbia (KONUS) and European University Association and has established cooperations with the Balkan Universities Network and numerous institutions worldwide (France, Russia, Italy, Norway, Oman, Ireland, UK.).

 As of 2011 there were 10,264 students, 730 faculty, and 320 staff members.
-For 2018–19 school year, a total of 1,013 students enrolled on the first year of studies at the university.
+For the 2018–19 academic year, a total of 1,013 students enrolled on the first year of studies at the university.